 matcha vanilla bean cream cheese frosting

 Visit my easy chocolate leaves [with video] post for detailed instructions.
-The leaves can be made a day or two ahead of time if you’d like.
+The leaves can be made a day or two ahead of time if you'd like.
 Use the small leaves near the top of the mint plant so that they will fit into the strawberries.
-You need a dozen leaves, but make extra in case any break.
+You need a dozen leaves, but I recommend making a few extra in case any break.
 Cover and set aside remaining chocolate for drizzle later.

 After chilling the leaves and removing the mint, use a dry paintbrush to gently dab matcha powder onto the leaves.
 Store the chocolate leaves in fridge until needed.